 Continue reading Email Tip – Black Friday and Cyber Monday

 Another year, another holiday season is upon us.
 It’s nearly November and we’ve already been inundated with Halloween, Thanksgiving, and December holiday emails.
 But what makes a holiday email stand out from the rest?
 Sometimes it’s a particularly good subject line to pique our interest, a clever design, or a unique offering.
 We’ll be sharing some out-of-the-box ideas in this round-up of holiday emails we love.

 GIFs are a great way to grab your readers’ attention and entice a click through.
 You can choose to use a GIF in place of a static hero image, or you can animate just a small aspect of your email.

 Mark and Graham

 We love this announcement email from Mark & Graham not only for its use of a GIF but for the omni-channel approach of inviting you to peek at the online holiday catalog.
 They easily could have showcased a few new product offerings and linked to the holiday category page.
 Instead, they used a GIF to “flip” through a few of the pages of the online catalog as a sneak peek.

 Continue reading Holiday Tip – Holiday Emails We Love

-This week, we welcome a guest post from our Digital Marketing Manager, Erin Alemdar.
+This week, we welcome a guest post from our Digital Strategist, Erin Alemdar.